pammikoundi/CSProject1/README.md

 • Add Assignments/Delete Assignments/ Update Assignment details - ✅

-• Complete or Not Flag/ Move to another list - No Logic for moving
+• Complete or Not Flag/ Move to another list - ✅

 • Sorting assignments by Due Date - ✅